Khachaturyan sisters case: Investigation

 On 30 July 2018, a remand court hearing was held in the Ostankino court of Moscow for the arrested girls.
 The judge extended the jail term for another 72 hours.
-A spokesman for the court reported that during the proceedings, the investigators upgraded the charges from simple murder to Article 105.2 (g) murder of the Russian Criminal Code, which made the expected punishment more severe.
+A spokesman for the court reported that, during the proceedings, the investigators upgraded the charges from non-aggravated murder to murder "committed by a group of persons, a group of persons by previous concert, or an organised group" (Article 105.2 (g) of the Russian Criminal Code), punishable by up to twenty years of imprisonment for adult females, or up to ten years for minors.

 In early August, the investigation conducted an examination of the murder weapons and interrogated relatives and friends of the accused.
 Moreover, the investigators received copies of videos from surveillance cameras in the Khachaturyan’s house and conducted an investigative experiment at the crime scene.
-The prosecutors came to the conclusion that the girls took concerted actions, and the younger sister Maria stabbed father at least 35 times.
+The prosecutors came to the conclusion that the girls took concerted actions, and the younger sister Maria stabbed their father at least 35 times.

-Lawyers Aleksei Liptser, Aleksei Parshin and Yaroslav Pakulin continued to insist on the defendants’ innocence and argued that the young women tried to prevent the violence and acted defensively:
+Lawyers Aleksei Liptser, Aleksei Parshin, and Yaroslav Pakulin continued to insist on the defendants’ innocence and argued that the young women tried to prevent the violence and acted defensively:

 On 31 July, representatives of the Moscow Public Monitoring Commission visited the sisters in a pre-trial detention facility (the SIZO).
 There, the girls reported violations of their legal rights by police following the arrest; for example, the accused were not explained their rights and gave their first testimony without lawyers.

 On 2 August, the Ostankino Court of Moscow extended the pre-trial custody by another two months.
 Four days later, the central office of the Investigative Committee took up the case.
 The Russian Commissioner for Human Rights, Tatyana Moskalkova, considered the court decision to be excessive, while the defense filed an appeal.
 In the SIZO, the defendants got the opportunity to study and meet a psychologist.
 In early September, after a mental health examination, the younger sister was recognized as unaware of her actions and transferred to the psychiatric ward of Butyrka prison.
-Although the other two sisters were found to be sane, the experts diagnosed them with the battered woman syndrome and posttraumatic stress disorder.
+Although the other two sisters were found to be sane, the experts diagnosed them with the battered woman syndrome and post-traumatic stress disorder.